-- The city's famous café quarter on Wind Street provides a host of popular pubs and clubs, restaurants and entertainment venues including a 12-screen multiplex cinema and casino.
+- The city's famous café quarter on Wind Street provides a host of popular pubs and clubs, restaurants and entertainment venues.

-- Sports include Premier League football at Swansea City football club, and the Ospreys Rugby Union Football team.
+- Sports include football at Swansea City football club, and the Ospreys Rugby Union Football team.
 There are six leisure and sports centres and good tennis and swimming facilities across the city including the 50m Wales National Pool.